secretstartups/handbook/finance/expenses/index.html.md

 	* If you are new to Expensify and would like a brief review, please see [Getting Started](https://community.expensify.com/discussion/7703/getting-started-video)
 	* For step by step instructions on creating, submitting, and closing a report please see [Create, Submit, Close](https://docs.expensify.com/en/articles/2921-report-actions-create-submit-and-close)
 	* For US team members, the approved expense amount will be deposited into your account a few days after the report has been approved by Accounts Payable.
-	* For Australia, New Zealand, Belgium, Germany, and Netherlands, AP will process the approved report on Friday.
+	* For Australia, New Zealand, Belgium, Germany, Netherlands, Ireland, and Japan AP will process the approved report on Friday.
 The payment will be deposited into your account no later than three business days the following week.
     Accounts payable uses Tipalti to drive payment to the above policies.
 As part of onboarding, an invitation to the Tipalti portal will be sent.
 Please sign up and onboard only banking information, no tax information is needed.
 If set up of the personal Tipalti account is not completed in a timely manner, this may result in a delay of expense payment.

 	* For all team members being pay by Safeguard, iiPay, or Vistra, the approved expense amount will be deposited in your account with your monthly salary.